EmmanuelSamuel-Data/Ecommerce-Customer-Behavior-Sales-Analysis/README.md

 *  **Set a sub-6.3 day delivery benchmark** across all categories as the next operational target, with particular focus on Books (currently 6.60 days).

+⭐If you found this project insightful or would like to collaborate, feel free to connect with me on LinkedIn at Emmanuel Samuel or explore more of my work here.